Electrical Permits

 • Approving Agencies: Department of Permits and Inspections

 • Processing Time: Electrical permits are usually issued within a time frame of one to two days from the day the application is made and the fee is paid.
-Applications are required to be in department before the wiring is started.
+Applications are required to be in the department before the wiring is started.

 • Duration of Approval: Electrical permits are valid for 1 year.